Magniswerfer/magniswerfer.github.io/_posts/2020-12-21-the-machine-learning-machine.md

 tags: work
 ---

-The Machine Learning Machine is a [Tangible User Interface](https://en.wikipedia.org/wiki/Tangible_user_interface) for learning about and exploring [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning).
+The Machine Learning Machine is a Tangible User Interface for learning about and exploring Machine Learning.

+This is a [link](http://www.google.com) isn't it nice